-In order to sleep better, you must sleep in an environment which is perfect for you and your body.
-This means that noise, artificial lighting, and temperature must be ideal.
+In order to sleep better, you need the ideal sleeping environment.
+This means that noise, artificial lighting, and temperature must suit your own preferences.
 Only then you will be able to get a sleep quality and duration your brain and body need.

 Caffeine stays active in the body for eight hours, and in some people can cause anxiety.
-Caffeine is present in teas (some of them), energy drinks and coke.
+Caffeine is present in some teas (including your standard builder’s brew), energy drinks and coke.
 That’s why all of them must be avoided after 2pm if you want to get a decent night’s sleep.